THE21Falcam/Code-Farmar/README.md

 # Code-Farmar
-This Will Become a Farming Game Where You can Automate Your Farm by Writing Code
+It is a Farming Game Where you can Write Custom Code to Automate Your Farming.